 Disney on Broadway x FIT Design Challenge

-As we left the museum, I noticed that the building next door also had a number of garments on display and decided to go inside.
-As it turned out, in celebration of its 25th anniversary, Disney on Broadway partnered with the Fashion Institute of Technology to create a design challenge for the students.
+As we left the museum, I noticed that the building next door also had a number of garments on display.
+We decided to go inside and check what it was all about.
+As it turned out, in celebration of its 25th anniversary, Disney on Broadway partnered with the Fashion Institute of Technology.
+Together, they created a design challenge for the students.
 They were faced with the task of reimagining the costumes for the leading female characters of 10 Disney on Broadway shows, and designing outfits they could potentially wear in real life.

 Each student created two looks for their character of choice.
-10 FIT Fashion Design students were selected from nearly 100 submissions and got to showcase their outfits at the school’s Art and Design Gallery, along with their sketches and mood boards.
+From nearly 100 submissions, 10 FIT Fashion Design students were selected.
+They got to showcase their outfits at the school’s Art and Design Gallery, along with their sketches and mood boards.

 I was in utter awe of their designs and couldn’t believe that there were some second- and third-year students among the finalists.
 If you placed these creations alongside those of established fashion designers, I’m honestly not sure if I would be able to tell the difference!

 If you’re ever in the area and are as fascinated with fashion as I am, I couldn’t recommend this museum enough!
-It provides a lot of useful knowledge without overloading you with information – it took less than an hour to visit all of the exhibitions mentioned in this post.
-The best part is that the museum’s website features online versions of each exhibition in case you are not able to attend or would like to go through the information once more at your own pace.
+It provides a lot of useful knowledge without overloading you with information.
+It took us less than an hour to visit all of the exhibitions mentioned in this post.
+The best part is that the museum’s website features online versions of each exhibition.
+It’s a perfect solution in case you’re not able to attend or would like to go through the information once more at your own pace.
 I would love to go back for a quick fashion fix next time I’m in New York!

 For information about current and future exhibitions, as well as opening hours, go to the Museum’s website.